brunourb/wso2-summit/spring-oauth2-login/README.md

 # Create Springboot applicatin

-Create a Springboot application with Web and Security modules using https://start.spring.io/.
+Create a Spring Boot application with Web and Security modules using https://start.spring.io/.
-Once the project is downloaded, open the pom.xml in its root and add the following dependency,
+Once the project is downloaded, open the **pom.xml** in its root and add the following dependency,
 ```
 <dependency>
      <groupId>org.springframework.security</groupId>